TirendazAcademy/Tracking-Agents-with-Comet/README.md

 Welcome to the **Tracking LangChain Agents with Comet** repo!

 This project aims to show how to monitor LLMs experiments.
-By leveraging Comet's tools, you can easily track your LangChain agents and gain valuable insights throughout your development process.
+To run the LLM agent, we used LangChain and OpenAI libraries.
+By leveraging Comet's tools, we tracked this agent.

+To solve the hallucination, we first collect data with web scraping and then add this data to our LLM model.

+As a result, we obtained a language model that makes better predictions.